-On April 29, 2022, the Company entered into a five-year \$150.0 million loan facility with entities affiliated with MidCap Financial Trust ("MidCap"), providing up to \$120.0 million in a term loan facility and a \$30.0 million revolving loan facility.
+On April 29, 2022, the Company entered into a five-year \$150.0 million loan facility with entities affiliated with MidCap Financial Trust ("MidCap" ("MidCap")), providing up to \$120.0 million in a term loan facility and a \$30.0 million revolving loan facility.

 The term loan facility provides for a 60-month term loan up to \$120.0 million in borrowing capacity to the Company, over four tranches.
-At loan closing, the Company drew \$50.0 million under tranche one.
+At term loan closing, the Company drew \$50.0 million under tranche one.
+At December 31, 2023, tranche two for \$30.0 million expired.
 The remaining tranches provide up to an additional \$70.0 million in borrowing capacity in the aggregate, subject to the achievement of certain revenue targets for the third and fourth tranches.

 The revolving loan facility provides up to \$30.0 million in borrowing capacity to the Company based on the borrowing base.
 The borrowing base is calculated based on certain accounts receivable and inventory assets.
-On June 30, 2023 September 30, 2023, the borrowing base allows a total of \$22.5 21.3 million available to the Company under the revolving loan facility.
-The balance drawn as of June 30, 2023 September 30, 2023 is \$4.0 million under the revolving loan facility.
+On September 30, 2023 March 31, 2024, the borrowing base allows a total of \$21.3 million available to the Company under the revolving loan facility.
+The balance drawn as of September 30, 2023 March 31, 2024 is \$4.0 million under the revolving loan facility.
 The Company may request an increase in the revolving loan facility up to \$20.0 million for a total commitment of up to \$50.0 million.
 The Company is required to either (i) maintain a minimum drawn balance under the revolving loan facility or (ii) pay a minimum balance fee that is equal to the amount of the minimum balance deficit multiplied by the applicable interest rate during the period.
 If the outstanding balance under the revolving loan facility exceeds the lesser of (i) 50% of the revolving borrowing capacity or (ii) 50% of the borrowing base, or the Company is in default, MidCap will apply funds collected from the Company's lockbox account to reduce the outstanding balance of the revolving loan facility ("Lockbox Deductions").
-As of June 30, 2023 September 30, 2023, the Company's borrowing level has not activated the Lockbox Deductions, nor is it expected to for the next 12 months; therefore, the Company has determined that the revolving loan balance is long-term debt.
+As of September 30, 2023 March 31, 2024, the Company's borrowing level has not activated the Lockbox Deductions, nor is it expected to for the next 12 months; therefore, the Company has determined that the revolving loan balance is long-term debt.